mljar/mercury/README.md

 #### Mercury App

 Use Mercury to run notebook as web application. **Cells are automatically re-executed** after widget change.
 Mercury re-executes only cells with widget definition and below it.
-In the example, cell 2 and 3 are re-executed after widget update.
+In the example, cells 2 and 3 are re-executed after widget update.

 <p align="center">
 <kbd>